Anthony Pratt: Business career

+Then, in December 2025, US Secretary of Agriculture Brooke Rollins joined Pratt in opening his new 500,000 sq ft box factory in Warner Robbins, GA.

+In May 2026, award-winning Australian writer Jane Cadzow profiled Pratt in a lengthy article in the country's leading newspaper, the Sydney Morning Herald.

+In the article, Australian businessman Ahsok Jacob, executive chairman of asset management firm Ellerston Capital, summed up Pratt's achievements in America.
+"This is probably the most successful US expansion by any Australian company, ever," he said.
+"It's one of the best manufacturing businesses that you will see anywhere in the world.
+It just relentlessly doubles in size every five to six years."

 Relationship with politicians and royalty

-Pratt with Attorney General Pam Bondi at a black tie dinner celebrating President Trump’s inauguration.
+Pratt with Attorney General Pam Bondi at a black tie dinner celebrating President Trump's inauguration.

 When Donald Trump was elected as US president in 2017, Pratt became a paying member of Trump's Florida Mar-a-Lago resort club and pledged to invest another USD2 billion in American manufacturing jobs.
 Over the next few years, he visited Mar-a-Lago about ten times, and got to know Trump.
 In 2018, he visited the White House when Australia's prime minister, Malcolm Turnbull, was present.
 In 2019, Trump publicly called Pratt a friend and praised him for funding a Pratt Industries plant in Wapakoneta, Ohio.
 Pratt privately stated that he associated with Trump to advance his own business interests.
 When Pratt's private comments were revealed in the media, Trump responded by calling Pratt "a red haired weirdo from Australia" and denying talking to him about submarines.

 In 2017, Pratt attended Vice President Mike Pence's business roundtable at the Vice President's official residence in Washington D.C.

 Sources have alleged that in the months after leaving office, Trump discussed classified aspects of U.S. nuclear submarines ("the supposed exact number of nuclear warheads they routinely carry, and exactly how close they supposedly can get to a Russian submarine without being detected") with Pratt, and that Pratt then shared the information with up to 45 other people "including six journalists, 11 of his company's employees, 10 Australian officials, and three former Australian prime ministers", potentially endangering the U.S. nuclear fleet.
 Brian Butler, a 20-year-employee of Mar-a-Lago, told federal investigators from Jack Smith's office about the conversation.

 As of 2023, Pratt had made payments to Prince Charles and given regular consultancy payments to two former Australian prime ministers, Tony Abbott and Paul Keating.

-In 2024, Pratt donated US$15.1 million in support of Trump, including US$14 million to the Make America Great Again, Inc, super PAC and a further US$1.1 million donation to Trump’s inaugural fund.
-This placed Pratt in the top five donors to Trump’s campaign - along with Elon Musk, Timothy Mellon, Miriam Adelson and Linda McMahon.
+In 2024, Pratt donated US$15.1 million in support of Trump, including US$14 million to the Make America Great Again, Inc, super PAC and a further US$1.1 million donation to Trump's inaugural fund.
+This placed Pratt in the top five donors to Trump's campaign - along with Elon Musk, Timothy Mellon, Miriam Adelson and Linda McMahon.